History of Antarctica: South American involvement

 In the late 1940s, Argentina and Chile recognized each other's claims, stating that "Chile and Argentina have unquestionable rights of sovereignty in the polar area called American Antarctica ("Antártida Americana" in Spanish)".

-On March 4, 1948, Chile and Argentina signed an agreement on mutual protection and legal defense of its Antarctic territorial rights, recognizing each other:
+On March 4, 1948, Chile and Argentina signed an agreement about Antarctica.
+It said:

 (...) until agreed, by mutual agreement, the line common neighborhood in Antarctic territories of Chile and Argentina, declared: